MaciejChoromanski/crypton-backend/README.md

 # crypton
-Messaging app with end-to-end encryption written with Python 3.
+REST API for the messaging app with end-to-end encryption.
+Written with Python 3 and Django.

 Current progress can be viewed on [Trello](https://trello.com/b/sl5VjPNP/crypton).